 Speaking of traveling to your new place, having your dog in your car or van for an extended time could be the most stressful part of the move for both of you.

 Some dogs love car rides, while others tend to get nervous.
-If your dog doesn’t seem to enjoy riding in your vehicle, do some “practice runs” before the move and drive around with them as often as possible.
+If your dog doesn’t enjoy riding in your vehicle, do some “practice runs” before the move and drive around with them as often as possible.

 - Use a ramp to help them into the vehicle